awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter.md

 To help you diagnose issues, each OpsItem includes contextually relevant information such as the name and ID of the AWS resource that generated the OpsItem, alarm or event details, alarm history, and an alarm timeline graph\.

-Operations engineers and IT professionals can create, view, and edit OpsItems by using the OpsCenter page in the AWS Systems Manager console, public API actions, the AWS Command Line Interface \(AWS CLI\), AWS Tools for Windows PowerShell, or the AWS SDKs\.
-OpsCenter public API actions also enable you to integrate OpsCenter with your case management systems and health dashboards\.
+Operations engineers and IT professionals can create, view, and edit OpsItems by using the OpsCenter page in the AWS Systems Manager console, public API operations, the AWS Command Line Interface \(AWS CLI\), AWS Tools for Windows PowerShell, or the AWS SDKs\.
+OpsCenter public API operations also enable you to integrate OpsCenter with your case management systems and health dashboards\.

 ## OpsCenter integration<a name="OpsCenter-integration"></a>